TBT8A10/Research/README.md

 ### Dumping firmware
 ~~This is not possible in our device~~.
 Update: May be possible, more info below. \
 Only the first 32 MB of the EMMC can be read through LOADER Mode, either through AndroidTool or RedScorpio's rkdumper tool.
+Additionally, LOADER mode can't access anything before uboot, so it's not possible to dump the miniloader.
 Thus, only the following partitions can be dumped:
 * uboot
 * trust